Niloofar-Palvaneh/Niloofar-Palvaneh/README.md

 I was able to reach an acceptable level in the field of front-end with a few months of effort and learning, and now I am trying to strengthen myself in the work environment.

-* 🌍  I'm based in Tehran
+* 🌍  I'm based in Tehran 🇮🇷 Iran
 * 🖥️  See my portfolio at [My Cv](https://my-web-o8ki.vercel.app/)
 * 💌  You can contact me at [niloofarpalvaneh@gmail.com](mailto:niloofarpalvaneh@gmail.com)
 * 🧠  I'm learning More skills in the front field